yulikexuan/java-module-lab/README.md

 ## Open Packages from the Command Line

+- Use ``` ‑‑add‑opens ``` at runtime to prevent warnings and errors around illegal, reflective access

 - What if your application or the dependencies in your application cause such a reflective access warning?
     - Upgrade to a newer version of the library, where hopefully the library maintainers have moved away from depending on internal implementation details of the JDK, to a publicly supported API
       - For every warning you run into, there's a public and supported alternative API that could have been used